AdamEisfeld/PhyKit/README.md

 After making any desired changes, follow these steps to release a new version of PhyKit:

-1. In terminal, navigate to the root directory of PhyKit, and run the helper script buildPhy.sh.
+1. In terminal, navigate to the root directory of PhyKit, and run the helper script ```./buildPhy.sh```.
 This script will:
 > * Create .xcarchives of PhyKit for all of the supported platforms
 > * Bundle these xcarchives together into an xcframework

-2. Still in terminal, run the helper script deployPhy.sh, passing the version number you'd like to apply for the given release.
+2. Still in terminal, run the helper deployPhy script, passing the version number you'd like to apply for the given release (eg  ```./deployPhy.sh 1.2.3```).
 PhyKit uses Semantic Versioning (see https://semver.org).
 This script will:
 > * Update the version declared in the podspec
 > * Tag the current git branch with the version number
 > * Run "pod lib lint" to ensure Cocoapods functionality is not broken.